Chart Color Schemes

 Infrastructure

-Hawthorn East has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Hawthorn East has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-The performance of an area can significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 31 projects that are expected to impact the area.
-Notable projects include Eastern Freeway Upgrades from Bulleen to Springvale Road, Camberwell Junction Activity Centre Development, Camberwell House, and Hawthorn East Retarding Basin Upgrade.
-The following list details those projects likely to be most relevant.
+AreaSearch has identified 31 infrastructure projects likely to impact the area.
+Key projects include Eastern Freeway Upgrades from Bulleen to Springvale Road, Camberwell Junction Activity Centre Development, Camberwell House, and Nido Early School Hawthorn East.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.